zegildo/DataMining/2018.2/Gabriel/README.md

 # Gabriel Guilherme - Data Mining Activities

-This repository contains the activities developed by Gabriel Guilherme (@gabrielgui19) in Data Mining discipline at the Federal University of the Semi-Arid Region (UFERSA).
+This repository contains the activities developed by [Gabriel Guilherme](https://github.com/gabrielgui19) in Data Mining discipline at the Federal University of the Semi-Arid Region (UFERSA).

 ## Index